 For trekking and endurance-based activities you should be training within your aerobic exercise training zone 40% to 85% of your maximum hear rate.
 Your endurance capacity will improve faster if you train closer to 85% than if you train at 65%.

 You are looking to joining a multi-day trekking or mountaineering adventure.
-What is important is you need to start the specific training as quickly as possible and build slowly to your desired fitness level.
+What is important is you need to start the specific training.
+Starting as quickly as possible and build slowly to your desired fitness level.

 Your body will adapt to the increased stress levels over time.
-That is why you need to be doing longer training session once a week or longer hikes helps you understand if you need to increase time and sessions you are undertaking.
-Training heart rate zones offer a quantifiable method of guiding workouts and determining exercise intensity and should be followed for your safety.
+That is why you need to be doing longer training session once a week.
+Doing a longer hike helps you understand if you need to increase time and sessions you are undertaking.
+Training heart rate zones offer a quantifiable method of guiding workouts.
+They determine exercise intensity and should be followed for your safety.
 We highly recommend getting a vo2 max test.

+I hope this post on understanding heart rate zones for your trekking training was useful.
 Heart rate training zones and heart rate monitoring is really important to cut out all the guess work.
 We believe everyone going on a multi-day trekking trip or expedition should training effectively.
 If you would like further information, CONTACT US today and learn more about the specific training you should be doing for your chosen adventure.
+Join our Facebook group.